brevzin/brevzin.github.io/_posts/2026-09-11-push-vs-pull.md

 };
 ```

-Importantly, just _similar_ behavior.
 Now, for the vast majority of types, that approach works great.
 The problem is, that's not guaranteed for _all_ types.
 As I pointed out in the original post, because we just added a partial specialization, if any other partial specialization matches (such as the range one), then we just have an ambiguous specialization.
-Even though it's arguably very clear from user-intent that adding the annotation means they want _this_ behavior, there's no way in the language to specify that.
+Even though it's arguably very clear from user-intent that adding the annotation means they want _this_ behavior, there's no way in the language to specify that today.

+> Nor would I really know how to come up with a way to specify it tomorrow.
+{:.prompt-info}

 That's pretty disappointing.
 Works most of the time is pretty good, but I'd really want a solution that works all of the time.